Research Software Engineer

 Dr. Pablo Rodríguez-Sánchez

 Pablo Rodríguez-Sánchez studied physics at Universidad Complutense de Madrid, Spain.
 He received his MSc diploma in 2012, with a thesis on Artificial Vision.
-As a consequence of that thesis, he worked for three years as an engineer at Indizen Optical Technologies, an engineering company focused on the design of lenses for human use.
+After graduating, he worked for three years as an engineer in the optics industry.

-In the autumn of 2015, he decided to move to The Netherlands in order to conduct a PhD in Applied Mathematics at Wageningen University.
-There he dealt with topics so varied as numerical modelling of plankton dynamics, visualization of dynamical systems, and the mathematics of synchronization in sleep-wake cycles.
-The resulting PhD thesis, Cycles and interactions: a mathematician among biologists, was defended in June 2020.
+He moved to The Netherlands in 2015 in order to conduct a PhD in Applied Mathematics at Wageningen University.
+There he dealt with topics so varied as numerical modeling of plankton dynamics, visualization of dynamical systems, and the mathematics of synchronization in sleep-wake cycles.
+In 2020 he defended his PhD thesis, Cycles and interactions: a mathematician among biologists.

-In 2004, Pablo began teaching as a personal science tutor.
-Later on, he was involved in the design and teaching of a variety of courses and master classes at various institutions, with topics ranging from calculus to thermodynamics and from ecology to software development.
-Since 2020, he became a certified Software Carpentries Instructor.
+Pablo began teaching in 2004 as a personal science tutor.
+Later on, he was involved in the design and teaching of a number of courses and master classes at various institutions, with topics ranging from calculus to thermodynamics and from ecology to software development.

-Since 2011, Pablo has been intensely involved in science communication.
-His training camp was, and still is, naukas.com, one of the largest science communication platforms in the Spanish language.
-With Naukas, he published tens of pieces about mathematics and physics.
-Additionally, he has given several popular science talks in theatres, with styles ranging from educational to stand-up comedy.
-See full list, including contributions in English, here.
+He has been intensely involved in science communication since 2011.
+He has produced, and still does, content about popular physics and mathematics for different Spanish media, including TV, radio, podcasts, and, most frequently, newspapers and magazines.
+Additionally, he regularly gives popular science talks in theatres, with styles ranging from educational to stand-up comedy.
+See the full list, including contributions in English, here.

 - Mathematical Modeling